Shrinks99/ph-submissions/en/drafts/originals/interactive-data-visualization-dashboard.md

 * How to create the backend of a dashboard

 >One takeaway regarding the backend: any changes in the user input will trigger changes in the output.
-There are two things to keep in mind: the `id` you specified in the frontend component helps you to define the input and output variables in the callback decorator; the dataframe needs to be updated based on the changes in the input variables.
+There are two things to keep in mind: the `id` you specified in the frontend component helps you to define the input and output variables in the callback decorator; and the dataframe needs to be updated based on the changes in the input variables.

 * How to deploy a dashboard for free